-Why Is Headless Commerce Important in 2020 and Beyond?
+Why Is a Headless Commerce Platform Important in 2021 and Beyond?

-Recent research shows that digital signage can boost incremental sales by as much as 25%, and when you consider how a digital sign can be used to engage a customer, that figure comes as no surprise.
+Recent research by the Journal of Advertising Research shows that digital signage can boost incremental sales by as much as 25%, and when you consider how a digital sign can be used to engage a customer, that figure comes as no surprise.

 Headless Commerce Examples & Use Cases

 When it comes to headless commerce, you’ve already seen it in action.
 When you visit your local fast food restaurant and order using a digital screen, that’s headless commerce in full swing.

 But how else are brands taking the head off their eCommerce experiences?

 In an attempt to showcase the company’s entire operations process to its employees, with food going from farm to plate, Speciality Produce leveraged headless commerce software to enable its employees to submit user-generated content.